 But, there are some cities which leave a bigger impression and influence on your life; they teach you something which you’d never experience anywhere else and it’s going to be very difficult to bid goodbye to Mumbai.
 I have had my share of goodbyes with Bangalore but Mumbai: I have experienced the local trains, the heat and the uninvited rains, the rush and of course the calmness of the sea – I am going to effing miss all of this.

-It’s not like I’ve left old apartments behind before, and while I was sad to leave certain aspects, this home was the best!
+It’s not like I’ve never left old apartments behind before, and while I was sad to leave certain aspects, this home was the best!
 Whoever has visited my place will agree that it looks big and of course my room mates – Preshita Shivani, Apoorva I love you and, I am going to miss the craziness.
 I know that a part of me will always be in this house and will be even long after we are gone from this world.
 Thank you, House!
 I will treasure all the memories for the years to come.

 Life has come full circle but the center has shifted.
 I didn’t come to India to find a home, but I did find it; I now know where I belong and that is always going to be Kathmandu.
 At this point, it really doesn’t matter the state of my nation, no matter how good or bad it may be, I have come to realize that I am always going to be Nepali.
 I am nowhere close to what I want to achieve in my life and this probably looks like a mistake on my part to suddenly move back but starting with baby steps in this country, I have come to realize that moving to Mumbai from Bangalore has humbled me a lot.
 This city has taught me to look at things from a broader perspective, not be judgmental about people or events and accept each with all that it brings.
 It has been difficult but has been a growing experience.